 5. New World Quail

 New World quail are small birds found in the Americas, from Canada to Brazil.
-They belong to their own family, Odontophoridae, and have similar appearance and habits as Old World quail which belong to a different family.
+They belong to their own family, Odontophoridae, and have similar appearances and habits as Old World quail, which belong to a different family.

-These birds have adapted well to human presence due to availability of food resources like agricultural crops.
+These birds have adapted well to human presence due to the availability of food resources like crops.

-They also live close together where they form large flocks for safety against predators like foxes or hawks.
+They also live close together, forming large flocks for safety against predators like foxes or hawks.

 Kingdom | Animalia |